ratheesh1998/saas/README.md

 # 🚀 SaaS Platform

-> **Build Your Own SaaS Business — Completely Free**
+> **Build Your Own SaaS Business — Platform is Free, Powered by Railway API**

 A powerful, open-source platform that enables you to create, deploy, and manage cloud-based projects as a service.
-Whether you're a solo entrepreneur or a growing business, this platform gives you the foundation to launch your own SaaS business without upfront costs.
+Whether you're a solo entrepreneur or a growing business, this platform gives you the foundation to launch your own SaaS business.

+> 📢 **Note:** This platform is free to use.
+It integrates with [Railway API](https://railway.app/) for cloud deployments, which is a paid third-party service.

 ---